 ISO DIS 6220-1983 includes descriptions for half head forms suitable for guided fall impact testing or for full head forms such as those used in the positional stability tests.
-Figures 1 and 2 depict the general shapes of the half head form configuration.
-The table lists useful dimensions from the two references given above.
+Figures 1 and 2 depict the general shapes of the ISO head form configuration.
+Table 1 lists useful dimensions from the two references given above.